pierrediedhiou/cybersecurity-journey/glossary.md

 - **EDR** — Endpoint Detection and Response, a security solution deployed on every system that protects against advanced threats and can contain and eradicate detected threats
+- **Event ID** — A unique numeric identifier assigned to a specific type of logged event in Windows, used to quickly identify what occurred without reading the full log entry
 ## F
 - **File** — A unit of stored data (text, code, image, config, etc).
 Everything in Linux is technically a file